How to pause billing for your members

 If you resume billing within a month of when you paused, you won’t be able to go back and charge members whose billing date was skipped while you were paused.

-For example, say a member has an annual subscription set to end on November 1st, 2025.
-If you pause your billing cycle in August 2025, their membership will extend by one month and will now ends on December 1st, 2025.
+Example: Say a member has an annual subscription set to end on November 1st, 2025.
+If you pause your billing cycle in August 2025, their membership will still end on November 1st, 2025

-For example, say a member has an annual subscription set to end on November 1st, 2025.
-If you pause your billing cycle in August 2025, their membership will not extend by 1 month and ends on November 1st, 2025 as expected.
+Example: Say a member has an annual subscription set to end on November 1st, 2025.
+If you pause billing in August 2025, their membership will now end on December 1st, 2025, unless you resume billing during August.

 Our pause feature isn’t available with our per creation billing option because per creation creators can simply stop publishing paid posts to put a pause on their membership billing.